 5. CPM.
 “Although we can’t see it, taste it, smell it or hear it we can measure radiation and observe its effects.
 One way to measure radiation which the United States Environmental Protection Agency [EPA] has chosen to use on its radiation websites is in Counts Per Minute.
 Each Count is One Radioactive Decay.”
 Quote from the ‘Your Radiation, This Week.’”
 Apr 3, 2015.

 6. Digilert 100 Promotional Flyer pdf, “Normal background is 5-20 CPM.” http://keison.co.uk/seinternational_digilert100.shtml Copyright @ 2015 Keison International Ltd – All Rights Reserved.

 7. Many baby seals dying of leukemia-linked disorder along California coast — Blamed for over 1/3 of recent deaths at San Francisco Bay rescue center (CHART), ENENEWS, Energy News Aggregator, http://enenews.com/many-seals-dying-leukemia-linked-disorder-along-california-coast-13-recent-deaths-san-francisco-bay-animal-research-hospital-caused-disseminated-intravascular-coagulation-chart

 8. Dispersion of radionuclides and radiation exposure after leaching by groundwater of a solidified core-concrete melt by Bayer, A.; Tromm, W.; Al-Omari, I. (Kernforschungszentrum Karlsruhe (Germany)) from 8.
 International congress of the International Radiation Protection Association (IRPA8)

-Posted by Bob Nichols on September 26, 2015, With 10844 Reads Filed under Environment, Life.
+Posted by Bob Nichols on September 26, 2015, With 10959 Reads Filed under Environment, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.